Josef Pöhs

 Josef "Joschi" Pöhs (14 March 1912 – 30 December 1943) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 Pöhs was attached with the Jagdgeschwader 54 fighter wing until spring of 1942 when he transferred to Erprobungskommando 16, a test unit for the new Messerschmitt Me 163 Komet.
 Pöhs was killed on 30 December 1943 when his Me 163 was damaged on take-off.
 When the drop away undercarriage bounced off the ground, it hit the underbelly of the aircraft on rebound, damaging a fuel line containing T-Stoff.
 This caused the engine to shut down and forced Pöhs to try an attempt to glide back to safety.
 However, he crashed at Bad Zwischenahn succumbing to injuries he sustained due to exposure to T-Stoff.
 During his career he was credited with 43 aerial victories.

+Early life and career

+Pöhs was born on 14 March 1912 in Alt-Kettenhof, now part of Schwechat, then in Lower Austria of Austria-Hungary.
+Pöhs joined the military service of the Austrian Armed Forces in 1934, was trained as a pilot and flew with aerobatics team.
+Following the Anschluss in March 1938, the forced incorporation of Austria into Nazi Germany, he was transferred to the Luftwaffe (the Nazi German Air Force).

+On 1 April, a newly formed I. Gruppe (1st group) of Jagdgeschwader 138 (JG 138—138th Fighter Wing) stationed in Wien-Aspern also referred to as the "Wiener-Jagdgruppe" ("Vienna fighter group") was created, largely staffed with former Austrian Air Force personnel, including Pöhs.
+On 1 May 1939, his unit I. Gruppe of JG 138 was re-designated and became I. Gruppe of Jagdgeschwader 76 (JG 76—76th Fighter Wing).
+Initially equipped with the Fiat CR.32, the Gruppe was reequipped with the Messerschmitt Bf 109 E-1 and E-3 in 1939.